-David is also a blogger and frequent Media commentator on evolving Radio issues and he continues to study and research the changing Radio medium.
-Winter 2018 begins David’s next chapter as he’s moving from a fulltime NSCC teaching role to part-time status so he can devote more time to MediaVoice projects that have been ‘on hold’ for too long.
+David remains a frequent Media commentator on evolving Radio issues and continues to study and research the changing Radio medium.
+The winter of 2019 began David’s current chapter moving from his full-time NSCC teaching role to part-time status so he could devote more time to MediaVoice projects that have been ‘on hold’ for too long.
 MediaVoice is his new future now.
 “I am very excited.
 I truly love working for myself and meeting new people”.